Chan Wai Ho: Early life

-Chan Wai Ho lived in Lok Wah Estate, Ngau Tau Kok when he was young and he graduated from Maryknoll Vocational Evening Secondary School.
+Chan lived in Lok Wah Estate, Ngau Tau Kok when he was young and he graduated from Maryknoll Vocational Evening Secondary School.
 He moved to the player hostel of Rangers in Boundary Street when he was a vocational apprenticeship of Rangers.

 Club career

 Rangers and Yee Hope

-His father decided that he would join Rangers to be a vocational apprenticeship when Chan Wai Ho was 16 years old.
+His father decided that he would join Rangers to be a vocational apprentice when Chan was 16 years old.
 He stayed at Rangers for some months on trial for a professional contract.
 However, Rangers only gave him a contract after several twists and turns.
 Eventually, he appeared for the first team a few times in this season.

-In 1999–2000 season, Yee Hope chairman Joe Chan invited Chan Wai Ho to join his team.
-Chan really started his professional career in this season.
-His number of appearances did not increase after he joined the team, but Arie van der Zouwen thought Chan Wai Ho was one of the best centre-back in Hong Kong and selected him for Hong Kong.
+In the 1999–2000 season, Yee Hope chairman Joe Chan invited Chan to join his team.
+Chan started his professional career in this season.
+His number of appearances did not increase after he joined the team, but Arie van der Zouwen thought Chan was one of the best centre back in Hong Kong and selected him for Hong Kong.

-In March 2004, Chan Wai Ho was suspended for 12 games after fighting along with four other Rangers players against Nan Shing Property FC players in a league match in Dongguan on 7 March 2004.
+In March 2004, Chan was suspended for 12 games after fighting along with four other Rangers players against Nan Shing Property FC players in a league match in Dongguan on 7 March 2004.
 The match was suspended and never completed.

-In 2006, it was rumoured that he had had a trial with English Premiership Club Reading and would play at the Madejski Stadium in the English Premiership.
-And in 2007, it was rumoured that he would join Birmingham City after Hong Kong businessman Carson Yeung became the chairman and executive director of the club.
+In 2006, it was rumoured that Chan had had a trial with English Premiership Club Reading and would play at the Madejski Stadium in the English Premiership.
+In 2007, it was rumoured that he would join Birmingham City after Hong Kong businessman Carson Yeung became the chairman and executive director of the club.

 Transfer record

-Chan Wai Ho's transfer fee to South China from Rangers was HK$400,000, which broke the record of the highest local transfer fee and highest transfer fee in Hong Kong First Division League.
+Chan's transfer fee to South China from Rangers was HK$400,000, which broke the record of the highest local transfer fee and highest transfer fee in Hong Kong First Division.
 The highest local transfer fee record was kept by Tam Ah Fook when he moved to Ernest Borel from Happy Valley by HK$140,000 in 1992.
-The highest overall transfer fee was originally kept by Cheng Siu Chung Ricky when he moved from LD Alajuelense in Costa Rica to South China in 1994–95 season for a fee of US$30,000 (about HK$234,000).
+The highest overall transfer fee was originally kept by Cheng Siu Chung when he moved from LD Alajuelense in Costa Rica to South China in the 1994–95 season for a fee of US$30,000 (about HK$234,000).
 But there was rumour in the media that the record has been broken by Chan Siu Ki's 2008 transfer from Kitchee to South China, which cost the Caroliners HK$800,000.
 The actual fee has not been disclosed.